Close

 Help us with projects to benefit local animal shelters and complete various tasks to earn community service credit.
 Teens may earn up to 9 hours per month for projects completed at home.

-You must sign up for the Mutt-i-grees @ Home in addition to the In-Person Meet Ups.
+You must sign up for the MUTT-I-GREES @ Home in addition to the In-Person Meet Ups.
+In-Person Meet Ups are for Sachem cardholders only.

 Create a book trailer for teen books at Sachem Public Library.
 (3 hours)

 Submit musical recordings for our TeenStrumentals Podcast on Soundcloud to be shared with the community.
-Earn 3 Community Service Hours while sharing your love of music.
+(3 hours)

 Have you ever wondered what brought you and your neighbors to this very spot?
 How is this community shaped by who we are and where we came from?
-Earn 3 community service hours while helping us build a picture of who we are as a “people”.
-Record interviews with your parents, grandparents, friends and neighbors while safely social distancing.
+Contribute to building a picture of who we are as a “people”.
+Record interviews with your parents, grandparents, friends and neighbors.
 Recordings will be shared on the libraries’ social media accounts.
 Sign up for more information on this project!
+(3 hours)

-Learn about the library’s databases and gain community service hours.
-Watch one database tutorial video from the Sachem Public Library YouTube channel playlist “Explore our Databases” and write a 250-350-word review.
+Learn about the library’s databases and gain community service hours by watching one database tutorial video from the Sachem Public Library YouTube channel playlist “Explore Our Databases” and writing a 250-350-word review.
 Earn 1 service hour for completion of a review, an additional .5 hour is available to those who also create a video review.

 Have you rescued a shelter pet and given them a new home?
-Tell us your story and why rescuing and adopting a shelter pet is so important.
-Each inspiring story per pet will be worth 1 hour of community service.
+Tell us your inspiring story and why rescuing and adopting a shelter pet is so important.
+(1 hour)

 Check with your family before volunteering for a project or with an organization.
 Some organizations may have minimum age requirements or require training.
 It is your responsibility to make sure that the community service program you volunteer for will qualify with the organization that is tracking your community service hours.
 The library is not responsible for tracking community service hours served with outside organizations.